Recipe for South African Milk Naan to Enjoy Every Day

 Keywords: South African Milk Naan, Milk Naan, Bread

-This truly and delicious typical South African treat, from Indian heritage, should not be confused with the famous Garlic Flat Naan Bread.
+This truly delicious typical South African treat, from Indian heritage, should not be confused with the famous Garlic Flat Naan Bread.

 Can I use milk instead of yogurt in naan bread?